 - May 18, 2020

-This discussion group has come together to discuss children’s books and share knowledge on activities that support the expanded learning of children beyond the written word.
+Each discussion group comes together to discuss and share knowledge that supports our important work expanding the learning of the children in our care.

 - Prepare in advance

 - State objectives at the beginning of the event

 - Remind/ Review the Community Expectations

 - Guide the group in presenting and sharing information

 - Provide closure and review next steps

 - Ask questions